 Mr Paul Barratt AO (Chair)

 Paul Barratt is a Principal of AADI Defence and a Fellow of the Australian Institute of Company Directors.
-In 2015 he was appointed an Adjunct Professor at the University of New England and, until recently, he was Director of the UNE Foundation.
+In 2015 he was appointed an Adjunct Professor at the University of New England and he is Chair of the UNE Foundation.

 Paul is also a former Secretary of the Federal Departments of Primary Industries and Energy & Defence and a former Executive Director of the Business Council of Australia.